lhoeg/responses-api-gem/README.md

 ### Usage

-__TODO__

 Now we're ready to develop.
-Let's say you want to create a form, you will just need to create a `Form` object and send it to our API's using a `CreateFormRequest`.
+Let's say you have a form, you will just need to create a `Form` object and send it to our API's using a `CreateFormRequest`.

-`CreateFormRequest.execute(Form.new)` - voila!
+`responses = ResponsesApi::RetrieveResponsesRequest.execute('form-id').responses` - voila!

-(We use `.execute` instead of `.new` on the `CreateFormRequest` to check that we get back the correct status code)
+(We use `.execute` instead of `.new` on the `RetrieveResponsesRequest` to check that we get back the correct status code)

 Note: This will only work if you have set the environment variable as mentioned before.
 You can explicitly pass a token like this

-`CreateFormRequest.execute(Form.new, token: 'your-token-goes-here')`

-If you check in your Typeform account you should have a form in there with a funny name.
-That's the one you just created!
-The funny name comes from [this](https://github.com/ffaker/ffaker) gem, as you can't create a form without a title.
-You'll probably want to decide your own title, you can do this like so

-`CreateFormRequest.execute(Form.new(title: 'My new form'), token: 'your-token-goes-here')`
+`ResponsesApi::RetrieveResponsesRequest.execute('form-id, token: 'your-token-goes-here')`

-So we have create a form!
-Let's add some things to it.
-By assigning the result of the requests `.form` method we can receive a `Form` object to interact with

-`form = CreateFormRequest.execute(Form.new).form`

-Now we can add some blocks.
-Likewise with the form, if you simply call `.new` on a block, the gem will generate the bare minimum data required for that block.
-For example

-`form.blocks << ShortTextBlock.new`

-Now you're form has a block, but Typeform doesn't know that yet, so we need to send a request back to Typeform to update the form, again we can assign the result back to our original variable.

-`form = UpdateFormRequest.execute(form).form`

-If you want to use an existing form of yours, you can do so like this

-`form = RetrieveFormRequest.execute(Form.new(id: 'your-form-id-goes-here')).form`

-You can find your form's ID on the end of the URL for the typeform.

-__TODO__

 ## Development